Articles, Knitting

 Knitting related FAQ

 The numbers in the parentheses refer to different sizes.
 The sizes available are usually 1 (2, 3, 4, 5) {6, 7, 8, 9, 10}.
-So for example, if you are a size 3, it means that whenever you see a sequence of numbers like that, the second number in the round parenthesis refers to your size.
+So, for example, if you are a size 3, it means that whenever you see a sequence of numbers like that, the second number in the round parentheses refers to your size.
 I would recommend circling the numbers related to your size before starting.

 Can I use German short rows instead of yarn over short rows?

 Yes, you can.
 Most of my patterns use yarn over short rows.
 It is just my personal preference.
-If you use German short rows, just ignore the instruction related to resolving the yarn over and use the German short rows technique instead.
+If you use German short rows, just ignore the instructions related to resolving the yarn over and use the German short rows technique instead.

 What are those bullet points?